Two-part program: (1) Single Payer Health Care Proposal for California; (2) Proposed Senior Housing at 250 Laguna Honda Blvd.

 Monday, July 31, 2017

-Supervisor Norman Yee (who represents District 7) will speak briefly and answer questions from about 7 to 7:45 p.m.
+From about 7 to 7:45 p.m., Don Bechler of Single Payer Now will discuss single payer health care legislation proposed for California.
 He will be followed by Eden Powell, senior project manager at Christian Church Homes, the developer for Forest Hill Christian Church, which is proposing to build 150 housing units for low-income seniors on the site of the church and childcare center at 250 Laguna Honda Boulevard.
+Supervisor Norman Yee (District 7) was originally scheduled to address us at this meeting but has cancelled.

 Monday, August 28, 2017